 Women continue to struggle for equal rights.

 Gender discrimination in the form of gender based violence (GBV), bias/stereotyping, myths, customary practices, patriarchy, and toxic masculinity shapes societal expectations about women’s and girls’ continued subordination.
 As a result, women worldwide continue to be underpaid, under-represented, and often treated unequally in society.
 We believe every person should meaningfully engage in disrupting gender discrimination; for without woman, there would be no one at all.

 The Rights of Black People Series

 For over 450 years Black people have been fighting for equal rights in America.

-The first set of poems released are cases on the Rights of Black People and will be released weekly through the ABA Journal.
+The first set of poems released were cases on the Rights of Black People through the ABA Journal.

 Since the first Black slaves arrived in the Americas (~1565) to the birth of the U.S. (1776); from the carnage of the Civil War to the hope for emancipation (1861-1865), to the oppressive laws during Reconstruction and Jim Crow (1865-1964); from the erasure of Black women’s struggle for suffrage (~1830-1965) to the ongoing battle to realize the dreams of the civil rights movement, Black people have struggled and continue to struggle for substantive equality.